 What happens when excited missionary kids are finally released from a long car ride and welcomed into a big room with other missionary kids to play with?
 Energy.
 Ideas.
 Creativity.
 Noise.
 Games.
 And a bit of chaos.
 Especially add to the mix that these children live in an isolated area and do not have many chances to be together.

-The kids did a great job of decorating their poster.
+The kids did a great job of decorating their posters.
 We did some free-play and games.
-Then after lunch we went for a walk to a large unused parking lot where we could watch airplanes take-off and land at a nearby airport.
+Then after lunch, we went for a walk to a large, unused parking lot where we could watch airplanes take-off and land at a nearby airport.
 I also grew up on the mission field and those airplanes reminded me that there are too many partings in our lives.
 But just as I am thankful for the friendships of other missionary kids from years ago, so these children are forming special friendships, too.

 We were also blessed by a big rainbow, which reminded us of God’s promises.
 Indeed, God has promised to be with us wherever we are located and He knows my name.